ivanrazu/ivanrazu.github.io/_pages/cv.md

  *  SIAM Conference on the Life Sciences 2016, Boston, MA July 2016.
  *  Mathematics Research Communities - Mathematics in Physiology and Medicine, Snowbird Utah, June 2016.
  *  Summer School, The Joint 2015 CAMBAM-MBI-NIMBioS'' in Nonlinear Dynamics in Biological Systems at McGill University, Montreal, June 2015.
- *  Tutorial Parameter Estimation for Dynamic Biological Models'' at NIMBioS, May 2014.
+ *  Tutorial: "Parameter Estimation for Dynamic Biological Models" at NIMBioS, Knoxville, TN, May 2014.
  *  SEARCDE 2013, University of Tennessee, Knoxville, TN, September 2013.
- *  The Society for Mathematical Biology Annual Meeting and Conference,organized by NIMBioS and the University of Tennessee, Knoxville, TN 2012.
+ *  The Society for Mathematical Biology Annual Meeting and Conference, Convention Center, Knoxville, TN, July 2012.
- *  Math Schools for Latin America and the Caribbean, EMALCA, organized by University of Costa Rica, 2012.
+ *  Math Schools for Latin America and the Caribbean, EMALCA, University of Costa Rica, San Ramon, Costa Rica 2012.
- * International Symposium of Applied Methods on Sciences, SIMAC, organized by University of Costa Rica, 2012.
+ * International Symposium of Applied Methods on Sciences, SIMAC, University of Costa Rica, San Jose, Costa Rica 2012.
- * International Symposium of Applied Methods on Sciences, SIMAC, organized by University of Costa Rica, 2008.
+ * International Symposium of Applied Methods on Sciences, SIMAC, University of Costa Rica, San Jose, Costa Rica 2008.
- * International Symposium of Applied Methods on Sciences, SIMAC, organized by University of Costa Rica, 2006.
+ * International Symposium of Applied Methods on Sciences, SIMAC, University of Costa Rica, San Jose, Costa Rica 2006.

 Teaching experience
 =====